Know The Signs

 Giving away possessions:

-"She kept showing me things around her room when I came over, like where she kept her keys, money, important papers and her favorite perfume she wanted her sister to have.
-But she was only 17 years old.
-When I questioned her, she said 'I'm telling you just in case I'm not here anymore."
+"He kept showing me things around his apartment when I came over, like where he kept his keys, money, important papers, and even his will.
+But he was only 28 years old.
+When I questioned him, he said 'I'm telling you just in case I'm not here anymore."

 They give away prized or favorite possessions.